 The Via Valais is 9 stages, 225km, and 14,000 meters of vertical.
 For those seeking a harder route, we have peak bagging options for each day.
 You’ll get your meters… And for those seeking an easier version, we have that condensed six-day route, or several stages can be broken into two days, rounding out the trip at just under two weeks.

-We’ll have a full Via Valais online guide at our Elevation : The Alps Trail & Peak Running Resource site this winter, and available in time for the 2019 trail running season.
+The full Via Valais online guide is now on our Elevation : The Alps Trail & Peak Running Resource site.

 Finally, we had some huge support for this project from several brands we work with, and great friends who joined us for the maiden voyage.
 We want to thank those that supported us, but better yet, believed in us.